The Regatta Foundation

 Strategic Partnership Potential

-- The foundation favors substantial, multi-year partnerships with organizations that can deliver impact at scale (e.g., Conservation Collective partnership supporting multiple local foundations)
+- The foundation favours substantial, multi-year partnerships with organisations that can deliver impact at scale (e.g., Conservation Collective partnership supporting multiple local foundations)

 - Projects that align with the Regatta Group's business interests in outdoor recreation and environmental stewardship